kamwoh/DeepIPR/README.md

 ## How to run

-For compability issu3, please run the code using `python 3.6` and `pytorch 1.2`
+For compability issue, please run the code using `python 3.6` and `pytorch 1.2`

 If you wish to use a real image as the passport, please ensure that you have a pre-trained model before training the passport layer.